What is Autism Spectrum Disorder?

 Experts have not yet developed a cure for Autism Spectrum Disorder.
 Furthermore, some people on the spectrum would argue that a cure is not necessary, or that they wouldn’t want one.

 There are many types of therapies that can help people on the autism spectrum and their families cope with specific symptoms.
-Because autism spectrum disorder has such a wide variety of symptoms and severities, treatment options that are right for one patient can be wrong for another.
+Because Autism Spectrum Disorder has such a wide variety of symptoms and severities, treatment options that are right for one patient can be wrong for another.
+The most common therapy used to treat Autism Spectrum Disorder is Applied Behavior Therapy (ABA Therapy).

 Other Behavioral Therapies for ASD